conmaol/maglocunus/notes.md

 19:50

 §2.
-Recent company-internal testing shows that AI models are getting ever harder to control.
-They have shown signs of writing special code to avoid being shut down, helping to carry out cyber attacks, and having the skills needed to create biological and other weapons.
+Recent company-internal stress-testing shows that AI models are becoming ever harder to control.
+They can write special code to avoid being shut down, help to carry out ransomware attacks, and are close to having the skills needed to design biological and other weapons.
+AI companies need to do thorough, systematic lab-testing of their models, including extreme scenarios.
+The results need to be shared with rival companies, and with the public (as with car manufacturing).
+AI companies need to aggressively monitor how the models are being used, and look out for malicious users trying to ‘jailbreak’ their way around the ‘guardrails’.
+Policymakers need to pay attention to these dangers, and to work closely with all the AI companies to regulate the technology.

-This is why explicit, extreme lab-testing is necessary and why the results need to be disclosed to the public, as with car manufacturing.
-If we don’t know what the prblems are, we can’t fix them.

-Policy-makers need to pay attention to this and help to regulate the technolgy across all AI companies.

-rral world: Claude was being used to write malicious code to carry out ransomware attacks against schools and government agencies (by jailbreaking the built-in guardrails); North Koreans were using Claude to sign up for fake jobs and avoid economic sanctions.

-We shut it down, and now defend against it, train it to be more resistant.

-We can’t prevent this tech being developed, and we can’t 100% prevent it from being abused.
-Best case: identify the abuse ASAP, and shut ot down, and share lessons with other companies, and then inform the public.

-- 23.55: specific example?
 - 25.20: Conscience?
 - 26.40: lessons learned on asymmetry of power and wealth?
 - 29.30: last remarks